 Cholecystokinin (CCK)

-Positive Effects of Semaglutide in Vials
+Positive Effects of Semaglutide on Metabolism

 Increases Lipolysis